oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 ## Optional arguments for parents of return values

-Several objects in Oscar have `parent`s, e.g. polynomials, group elements, ...
+Several objects in OSCAR have `parent`s, e.g. polynomials, group elements, ...
 Whenever a function creates such objects from an input which does not involve the output's parent, the user should have the possibility to pass on this parent as an optional argument.